Readers will show up to your metaphorical yard for a good story…but they will come back for a good protagonist…

 A powerful character (ie- the best at something) garners respect from the reader.

 Remember to keep the character likable, a powerful character that uses their power to do harm becomes a villain.
-Redemption arcs aside, you want to avoid both a snotty character and a character that can’t be challenged.
+Redemption in character arcs aside, you want to avoid both a snotty character and a character that can’t be challenged.

 Powerful doesn’t mean perfect.